-Ok, ok.
+OK, OK.
 I hear ya!
 But the truth is, I don’t like pumpkin pie.
-There’s just something about it, after about two forkfuls I’m done.
-Unless there is a mountain, and I mean ridiculous-right-to-your-hips-never-wear-skinny-jeans-again.
-Ever. kind of mountain of whipped cream on top, I just can’t finish a slice.
-Lucky for me, we little bakers have the technology and know how to make pumpkin pie in two forkful sized portions.
+There’s just something about it – after about two forkfuls, I’m done.
+Unless there is a mountain, and I mean ridiculous-right-to-your-hips-never-wear-skinny-jeans-again kind of mountain of whipped cream on top, I just can’t finish a slice.
+Lucky for me, we little bakers have the technology and know how to make mini pumpkin pies, in two forkful sized portions.
 Now, when we can make hosiery that doesn’t rip on the first wear too, I’ll be a happy camper.

 Seriously, sending men to mars and my pantyhose still rip after like 5 minutes.
 Technology.
 Huh.

 Alright, back to the cooking.
-Everyone’s all hankered down for Thanksgiving tomorrow, birds are brining and pies are cooling in windowsills, so I decided at the last minute I should get into the Thanksgiving mood myself.
-Below is a better late than never collection of my top 10 recipes that I think you should experiment with next year, cuz chances are you have tomorrow covered.
+Everyone’s all hankered down for Thanksgiving tomorrow.
+The birds are brining and pies are cooling in window sills, so I decided at the last minute I should get into the Thanksgiving mood myself.
+Below is a better late than never collection of my top 10 recipes that I think you should experiment with next year, cuz chances are, you have tomorrow covered.
 If not, there is a Boston Market nearby.
 Panic, then call them.

 Top 10 Recipes to try Next Thanksgiving